-Have you ever wondered ‘what are hors d’oeuvres?’
-This post covers the basics about hors d’oeuvres, and how they differ from appetizers.
-Plus, you’ll learn about some cold and hot hors d’oeuvres ideas, and how to serve up hors d’oeuvres at your next party.
+Learn the basic types of hot and cold hors d'oeuvres.
+Have you ever wondered 'what are hors d'oeuvres?'
+This post covers the basics about hors d'oeuvres and how they differ from appetizers.
+Plus, you'll learn about the types of cold and hot hors d'oeuvres, and how to serve them up at your next party.

 There are no hard and fast rules about hors d'oeuvres - feel free to use your imagination.
 However, there are some general guidelines for preparing hors d'oeuvres:

 - Think small, bite-sized food

 - Flavor is key, but the hors d'oeuvres shouldn't be overpowering

 - The flavor should complement whatever foods will follow, but try not to repeat flavors

 You might be wondering what's the difference between hors d'oeuvres vs appetizers.
 While there is very little difference nowadays, technically appetizers are served as the first course (introduction to a meal), while hors d'oeuvres are served to whet an appetite (before the meal).